thedarkwriter/courseware-lms-content/_lmscontent/core_types/service_type/content.md

 As you develop Puppet source code, you will write multiple resources to be applied to a specific server.
 Since the runbook specified the steps to configure each server in a certain order, it's important to ensure that Puppet applies changes to a single server in that same order.

-For instance, we don't want to try starting the `robby` service before the configuration file has been update.
+For instance, we don't want to try starting the `robby` service before the configuration file has been updated.
 This can be achieved with **resource relationships**.

 > **Pro Tip:**
+>

-> Resource relationships control the order that Puppet applies changes on a **single server** not across multiple servers.
+> Resource relationships control the order that Puppet applies changes on a **single server**, not across multiple servers.